pedroalmeida96/go-microservices/README.md

 # Go Microservices Project

 This project was developed while following the course **[Build a Microservice with Go](https://www.linkedin.com/learning/build-a-microservice-with-go/go-for-microservices)** on LinkedIn Learning.
-The goal is to learn how to create and run a simple **CRUD REST API** in Go within a microservices environment using Docker and Docker Compose.
+The goal is to learn how to create and run a simple **CRUD REST API** in Go within a microservices environment using Postgres, Docker and Docker Compose.

 The service is built with:
 - [Echo](https://echo.labstack.com/) — Web framework for building APIs